-- i. encourage a pedestrian-friendly built form by locating commercial and other active non-residential uses at grade; - ii. develop at transit-supportive densities; - iii. provide for a mix of housing types, tenures and affordability; - iv. be designed to implement appropriate transitions of density and uses to facilitate compatibility with surrounding existing lowerdensity neighbourhoods; - v. include, where appropriate, open spaces that are either parks and/or plazas accessible to the public; and, - vi. provide mobility choices and associated facilities to encourage alternate active transportation options." - c.
-Renumbering policy 3 to policy 5; - d.
-Creating a new policy 3: "Reductions in parking shall be considered in order to promote a greater mix of uses and a more compact, pedestrian-friendly built form.": - e.
+- i. encourage a cycling and pedestrian friendly built form by locating commercial and other active non-residential uses at grade; - ii. develop at transit-supportive densities; - iii. provide for a mix of housing types, tenures and affordability; - iv. be designed to implement appropriate transitions of density and uses to facilitate compatibility with surrounding existing lowerdensity neighbourhoods; - v. include, where appropriate, open spaces that are either parks and/or plazas accessible to the public; and, - vi. provide mobility choices and associated facilities to encourage alternate active transportation options." - d.
+Renumbering policy 3 to policy 5; - e.
+Creating a new policy 3: "Reductions in parking shall be considered in order to promote a greater mix of uses and a more compact, cycling and pedestrian-friendly built form."; - f.
 Deleting policies 4 and 6 in their entirety;